Client profile: Tips from David Lamb on organizing friends for group bicycle tours

 The most important aspect is to survey everyone’s skill level.
 You need to make it a trip that both accomplished and beginner cyclists can find rewarding and fulfilling.

 The groups we have each year are very diverse, with cyclists of all skill levels.
 Some hardly ever bike at home, only biking the one week in June of the tour.
 Others are really enthusiastic and bike 100 miles every Saturday.
-It is important to accommodate all skill levels in your group.
+It is important to accommodate them all.

 Having a tour guide with your group is very useful, since they can suggest longer routes for the experienced bikers.
-Also be sure to check out the ratings on the tours (Easy, Leisure, Moderate or Advanced) and take that into consideration.
-Pay attention to the terrain, which is nicely characterized on BikeToursDirect’s website.
+Also, be sure to check out the ratings on the tours (Easy, Leisure, Moderate, or Advanced) and take that into consideration.
+Pay attention to the terrain, which is nicely characterized on BikeTours.com.

 While it depends on the specific group, we have found that 20-25 miles is a good average daily distance to aim for.
 It is a nice pace that almost everyone can handle.
 You won’t end up exhausted at the end of the day, nor be rushed during the ride.